fmarquezg/fmarquezg.github.io/_posts/2019-12-09-Rideshare_in_ATX.md

 ```

-The folks at google made the implementation of CausalImpact incredibly easy.
+Next I ran the CI analysis with 3 lines of code!

 ```R
 pre.period <- as.Date(c("2016-02-20", "2016-04-30"))